HactorPK/EmpHealthManagement/README.md

 3. Locate the server file found in the backend folder
 4. Add own credential(s) on the MySQL provided code.
 5. Add a dummy account on your sql database for logging in the server as no registration is required for the admin of such a site.
+    - insert into users (username, userpassword) values ("Admin", "Admin123");
+    The above can be used as a dummy account for logging in, this has to be run on mysql workbench.
 6. Run npm install on the same backend directory.
 7. npm start
 8. cd ..